An Augmented Lagrangian Approach to Composite Problems with a Random Linear Operator: Introduction

-In applications in which the blur $H$ is unknown, the problem is known as \textit{blind image deconvolution}.

-In many applications of \textit{blind image deconvolution}, such as microscopy, remote sensing, medical ultrasound, optical telescope systems or photography, the blur can be estimated from experiments (see \citet[Section 1.3, A priori blur identification methods]{campisi2017blind} and \citet{fergus2006removing}).
-Then, non-blind methods can be used to estimate the original image.
+\item Blind image deconvolution \cite{campisi2017blind}: In many applications such as microscopy, remote sensing, medical ultrasound, optical telescope systems or photography, the blur affecting the image can be estimated from experiments; see for example \cite[Section 1.3]{campisi2017blind} and \cite{fergus2006removing}.
+The classical Tikhonov filtering model \cite{tikhonov1943stability},